 School travel has historically been among the most common purposes for active modes, but the rate of children walking or biking to school has been declining for decades.
 According to Safe Routes to School, the percentage of elementary and middle school students walking or biking to school dropped from 48 percent in 1969 to 13 percent in 2009 (SRTS).
 The most commonly cited reasons among parents for choosing to drive their children to school include traffic safety concerns and distance.
-Both of these resonate well in the Santa Fe region, as a lack of safe routes and a shift away from neighborhood elementary schools mean many students at community schools like El Camino Real and Nina Otero have to travel a long way with few safe and comfortable active facilities.
-Numerous studies have shown that participation in Safe Routes to School or a similar program can substantially increase rates of active school commuting.
+Both of these resonate well in the Santa Fe region, as a lack of safe routes and a shift away from neighborhood elementary schools mean everyone and in lessening the environmental impact of commuting.
+Individuals with mobility options for mobility challenges and low-income individuals often rely on transit service for meeting their transportation needs.
+As such, convenience, reliability, accessibility, and affordability are all key characteristics of an effective transit network.
+When operated well, the benefits of public transportation are plentiful: using transit instead of owning and maintaining a personal vehicle can save over \$10,000 per year (FHWA), transit vehicles produce significantly less air pollution per passenger mile than a singleoccupancy vehicle (Dallas Area Rapid Transit), and it can mitigate traffic congestion by taking vehicles off the road.